Walter and Linda Evans Center for African American Studies

 The story of William and Ellen Craft

 One December morning in 1848, William and Ellen Craft, an enslaved couple from Macon, Georgia, risked everything to live free.
-Along their journey, the Crafts passed through the Central of Georgia Railway depot — the very place where the SCAD Museum of Art stands today.
+Along their journey, the Crafts passed through the Central of Georgia Railway depot — the very place where SCAD MOA stands today.
 SCAD honored the Crafts and their incredible story by commissioning and installing a commemorative bronze medallion — designed by SCAD graduate Andrew MacDonald (M.F.A., illustration, 2014) — in the museum's lobby.
-Dr. Walter O. Evans originally shared the story of the Crafts with SCAD President and Founder Paula Wallace during the SCAD Museum of Art's expansion in 2011.
+Dr. Walter O. Evans originally shared the story of the Crafts with SCAD President and Founder Paula Wallace during SCAD MOA's expansion in 2011.

 "This acknowledgment by SCAD — recognizing the passage of the Crafts through this place that today stands as an educational and cultural junction of the highest order — is a perfect illustration of how SCAD rises to every occasion, taking care to celebrate narratives both well-known and lesser known so that we all might share in the universality of the human experience."

 Virginia Jackson Kiah: 'Live Your Vision: An online exhibition'

 Virginia Jackson Kiah, Ph.D., was a painter, educator, museum founder, and civil rights activist.
 The online exhibition Live Your Vision brings together a wide range of Kiah's figurative works, from casual self-portraits to regal military portrayals to life drawings.
 Individually, these portraits are acts of attention, focus, and dignity.
 Taken as a whole, the exhibition reflects Kiah's deep belief in humanity and the vital role of inspiration and creativity in re-envisioning our future.